git/git.github.io/rev_news/drafts/edition-57.md

   That's hard to say.
 Personally it was getting `rebase -i` to create commits without forking `git commit`.
-I think it was my first big contribution, it gave a noticeable performance improvement and meantr learning the API around commit creation as well as getting to grips with the sequencer code that drives cherry-picks and interactive rebases.
+I think it was my first big contribution, it gave a noticeable performance improvement and meant learning the API around commit creation as well as getting to grips with the sequencer code that drives cherry-picks and interactive rebases.